Window Focus and Space Management

 Always start with see to establish a snapshot:

-peekaboo see --app Safari
+peekaboo window list --app Safari --json

-peekaboo click "Login"
+peekaboo click "Login" --foreground

-peekaboo type "username"
+peekaboo type "username" --app Safari

 #2.
 Let Peekaboo Handle Focus